filecoin-project/lotus/README.md

 ### Monitoring Dashboard

-To see the latest network activity, including chain block height, blocktime, total network power, largest miners, and more, check out the monitoring dashboard at https://lotus-metrics.kittyhawk.wtf.
+To see the latest network activity, including chain block height, blocktime, total network power, largest miners, and more, check out the lotus Devnet monitoring dashboard at https://lotus-metrics.kittyhawk.wtf.

 ### Pond UI